 I. Purpose

-1. The purpose of the SPRFMO CMS is to ensure that Members and Cooperating non-Contracting Parties (CNCPs) implement and comply with obligations arising under the Convention and CMMs adopted by the Commission.
+1. The purpose of the SPRFMO CMS is to provide a mechanism to monitor and improve implementation of and compliance with obligations arising under the Convention and CMMs by Members and Cooperating non-Contracting Parties (CNCPs).
 The CMS is designed to:

 Assess compliance by Members and CNCPs with their obligations under the Convention and CMMs;